RCN-ECS/Synthesis_Workshop/travel_info.md

 The facility is a field station and the important things to know are that the facilities are not designed for accessibility, there is not a great deal of privacy, and the conditions can occasionally be uncomfortable; especially in poor weather.
 August is generally an amazing time for Appledore weather, but there are always exceptions.
 They have a strict no-pet policy to protect the wildlife and ecosystem of the island.
 They are very conscientious about allergies and dietary restrictions.
 Generally, if a person can eat in a restaurant, they can be accommodated in our dining facility.

 There is no air conditioning.
-There will be wi-fi access, and we are inquiring about cell reception.
+There will be wi-fi access, and there IS cell reception.

 You many want to bring a bathing suit or snorkeling gear to cool off.

+See also the list "what to bring" in the [Shoals Overnight Trip Form for adults](https://www.shoalsmarinelaboratory.org/sites/shoalsmarinelaboratory.org/files/media/pdf/VisitorForms/ada_sml2016_overnighter_forms_adult.pdf).

 ### Information on [getting to Shoals](https://www.shoalsmarinelaboratory.org/getting-shoals)